RevenueCat/purchases-ios/README.md

 - [MagicWeather](Examples/MagicWeather)
 - [MagicWeather SwiftUI](Examples/MagicWeatherSwiftUI)

+## SDK Reference
+Our full SDK reference [can be found here](https://revenuecat.github.io/purchases-ios-docs).
 ## Contributing
 Contributions are always welcome!
 To learn how you can contribute, please see the [Contributing Guide](./Contributing/CONTRIBUTING.md).